NASA unveils first photo from new telescope

 The SMACS 0723 cluster is about 4.6 billion light-years away from Earth, but the telescope can use the galaxies’ immense mass as a “gravitational lens,” allowing it to see much more distant objects in the background.

-Launched last December, the James Webb Space Telescope was jointly developed with the European and Canadian space agencies, and is set to replace the aging Hubble telescope, which was sent into low-Earth orbit in 1990.
-Webb uses a 21-foot mirror to observe objects, dwarfing Hubble’s 7.9-foot mirror while prompting NASA to dub it “the world’s largest and most powerful space telescope.”
+Launched last December, the James Webb Space Telescope was jointly developed with the European and Canadian space agencies, and is set to replace the aging Hubble Space Telescope, which was sent into low-Earth orbit in 1990.
+Webb uses a 21-foot mirror to observe objects, dwarfing Hubble’s 7.9-foot mirror and prompting NASA to dub it “the world’s largest and most powerful space telescope.”
 Unlike its predecessor, however, the new device maintains a solar orbit about 1 million miles from Earth, helping it to peer further into the cosmos.

-The image published on Monday is the first in a series, with the rest set to be broadcast by NASA later this week.
+The image published on Monday is the first in a series, with the rest set to be released by NASA later this week.